Cas-07/EdSquared_documentation/support.md

 ## Tutor and Student Features

-### Data Access
+### What data can tutors and students see?

 - **Tutors**:
-  - View all data from connected students: grades, grade types, records.
+  - View all data from connected students, including grades, grade types (e.g., end-of-year exam, coursework), and historical records.
   - Add lesson reports and feedback per student per subject.
-  - Access homework, edit subjects, and add grades for students.
+  - Access homework assignments and can edit subjects and grades on behalf of their students.

 - **Students**:
-  - View personal data: grades, grade types, feedback, lesson reports, homework.
+  - View their own data, including grades, grade types, feedback, lesson reports, and homework added by their tutor.

-### Grades and Subjects Management
+### How are grades and subjects managed?

 - **Grades**:
-  - One grade per subject per day; new grades overwrite previous ones.
+  - Students can input one grade per subject per day.
+  - New grades added on the same day will overwrite previous ones.
   - Select grade types when adding grades.

 - **Subjects**:
-  - Choose from a broad list before adding grades.
+  - Students must choose from a broad list of subjects before adding grades.
-  - Missing a subject?
-Contact [support](mailto:contact.edsquared@gmail.com).
+  - If a subject is missing, please contact support at [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com).

 - **Tutors**:
-  - Edit subjects and add grades for students.
+  - Can edit subjects and add grades on behalf of their students.
-  - View past grades and provide feedback.
+  - View past grades and provide specific feedback.

-### Admin Capabilities
+### What can admins do?

 - **Data Access**:
-  - View all students' grades and historical records.
+  - Admins can see all students' grade types, grades, and historical records.

 - **Lesson Reports and Feedback**:
   - Add subject-specific lesson reports visible to both admins and students.
   - Provide per-student, per-subject feedback.

 - **Homework Management**:
-  - Manage general homework per student from the subjects view.
+  - Manage general homework per student from the student's subjects view.

-### AI Feature for Tutors
+### How does the AI feature work for tutors?

 - **Enhancing Content**:
-  - Input keywords or drafts for feedback and reports.
+  - Input keywords or drafts for feedback and lesson reports.
-  - Use **"Write with AI"** to enhance text with AI-generated content.
+  - Use **"Write with AI"** to enhance and polish the text with AI-generated content.

 ## Community Resources